Join Here | Log In

 Your circadian rhythm – the 24-hour built-in clock – controls the rhythmic production of hormones, enzymes, proteins, and more.
 Your body prioritizes the processes needed when you are awake and active and then switches to cellular repair and restoration processes while you sleep.

-Circadian rhythm is important in healing for a lot of reasons — one of which was recently discovered with research into SPMs.
-It turns out that there is a circadian rhythm to SPM production.
-And the highs and lows of the rhythm are important.
+There is a circadian rhythm to SPM production, and the highs and lows of the rhythm are important in healing.
 SPM concentrations from healthy volunteers rise high and then fall over the course of the day, but in people with heart disease, the rhythm is flat.[ref]

 Without the production of SPMs to stop the chronic inflammatory processes going on in heart disease, the inflammation continues unchecked and atherosclerosis builds in the blood vessels.
 Researchers found that in mice, the core circadian clock gene BMAL1 controls the concentration of pro-resolving mediators.
 As BMAL1 rises and falls, so do these important healing compounds, but without the core circadian clock, SPM levels remain low and flat.[ref]